 Frequently Asked Questions 🌙

-How does the maternity clothing exchange work?
+How does the exchange work?

-You can bring in freshly washed, gently used maternity clothing and receive store credit toward baby items.
+You can bring in freshly washed, gently used maternity and baby clothing and receive store credit toward other items.
 The items will be reviewed in the store, and you will be offered an amount in store credit.
+Clothing that’s been stored in bags for long periods (and smells musty) won’t be offered store credit.
+Vendor and consignment items cannot be purchased with store credit.

 Are diapers part of the exchange?